cecat/UtilityWatchMQTT/HASS/README.md

   topic: ha/util/sumpON
 ```

-Though you can configure the trigger via the UI - select Trigger type "MQTT" and
+You can configure the trigger via the UI - select Trigger type "MQTT" and
 specify your topic (ignore the optional payload field).

 ## Graphing stuff

-HA will create a sensor entity associated with the values you pass along with these topics.
-You can use these to graph the sensor values you're using to determine the state of your devices (in my case, water heater, sump, and hvac fan ~= heating or cooling).
+HA will create a sensor entity associated with the values you pass along with these
+topics.
+You can use these to graph the sensor values you're using to determine
+the state of your devices (in my case, water heater, sump, and hvac fan ~= heating
+or cooling).

-In the HA dashboard I am using sensor cards to graph these, and if you want to get a nice, (more) detailed line graph by clicking on the card you want to specify the units (optional) in the card config.
+In the HA dashboard I am using sensor cards to graph these, and if you want to
+get a nice, (more) detailed line graph by clicking on the card you want to specify
+a unit_of_measure in your configuration.yaml file as noted above.

 For example, here is the code for my sensor card watching the sump current: